 I was ten when I plowed head-first into a brick wall...intentionally.

 Disconnected from parents during the day on the streets of Queens, my girlfriends and I found our first lessons in risk taking.
-When I was ten I made a calculated decision to turn my roller skates into a brick wall to avoid speeding cars on the quickly approaching double yellow-lined road.
+At ten I made a calculated decision to turn my roller skates into a brick wall to avoid speeding cars on the quickly approaching double yellow-lined road.
 I can still feel the impact on my forehead.

 Driven by my family’s Italian immigrant back story, I prioritized high school but often woke at 2am to write poems and songs for friends in rock bands.
-As a solid math student, I maneuvered from the local community college to NYU and worked a receptionist job on Wall street to pay rent.
+A solid math student, I was able to maneuver from community college to NYU and worked as a receptionist on Wall street to pay rent.
 In their trading room was all the news of the world, the strife and happiness it caused humanity, and the quest to understand the change it would cause before it happened.
 It was the perfect blend of math and creativity.
-I declared a major and began a successful 17-year career within the stock markets of NY, Tokyo and London.
+I finally declared a major and began a successful 17-year career within the stock markets of NY, Tokyo and London.

 Being one of only a handful of women among two hundred men created opportunity; we stood out and we needed each other.

 There was some resistance including a fabulously failed woman’s dinner, but slowly a community formed and to this day we continue to quote lines from trips we did together.